Construct a matrix from equations

 linalg::expr2Matrix(eqns, vars) constructs

-the extended coefficient matrix
+the extended coefficient matrix of the system

 of m linear